 |Nickname:||“Bad” cholesterol.||“Good” cholesterol.|

 Where do we get cholesterol?
-Our bodies have the ability to make all of the cholesterol needed for proper functioning, but most people also get it from foods.
+Our bodies have the ability to make all of the cholesterol needed for proper functioning once we reach childhood, but most people also get cholesterol from foods.
 Different foods vary in the amount of cholesterol they contain.
-Only animal products have cholesterol, as opposed to plant based products which may contain fat but do not contain cholesterol.
+Only animal products have cholesterol; plant based products may contain fat, but they do not contain cholesterol.

 Is cholesterol harmful?
-Cholesterol is necessary for a healthy body.
-A moderate intake of dietary cholesterol is not harmful.
-However, it may only be a problem when LDL blood cholesterol levels are elevated, and HDL levels are too low.
-When consumed in excess, a high blood level of total cholesterol is a major risk factor for atherosclerosis (hardening of the arteries), heart disease, and high levels of LDL cholesterol.
+Cholesterol is necessary for a healthy body, but a high blood level of total cholesterol is a major risk factor for atherosclerosis (hardening of the arteries), heart disease, and high levels of LDL cholesterol.
 The risk continues to increase as blood cholesterol levels elevate.
 For more information on cardiovascular disease, see fact sheet Heart Health: Managing Heart Disease through Diet.

 |Borderline High||200 – 239|

 |Borderline High||130 –159|

 |High||160 – 189|

 |High||200 – 499|